CptPlastic/lore-book/CHRONICLE.md

 - Insure that memory fetches allways work and do not cause race conditions. _memory, race_ _(trust: medium 66)_
 - Keep LORE/RPG/SEGIL/STORYBOOK style _style_ _(trust: medium 66)_
 - Update CHRONICLE.md _(trust: low 50)_
+- Skip lore-generated files in git extraction

+Add a frozenset of known lore output files and a helper `_is_lore_only_commit(commit)` that detects commits touching only those files.
+Skip such commits in git extraction to avoid noise from lore export/auto-generated updates.
+Also include a minor CHRONICLE.md update. _(trust: low 50)_

 ## Summaries